 An establishment with a rating of '5' does not need a re-inspection as this is the highest rating possible.

 If you are rated 4,3,2,1,or 0 and have made improvements to your business, you can pay for a visit to be carried out before your next planned inspection.
-The Officer will check the works you have carried out and if applicable give you a new rating.
 These non-statutory rescoring visits:-

 • are subject to a charge of £175 which must be paid before a visit is made .